mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Seemingly attractive.
 Low bandwidth.
 Send inputs only.

+(Something about my discovery that the scene tends to play back the same way though, at least on my machine...)

 But PhysX is not guaranteed deterministic...

-(Something about my discovery that the scene tends to play back the same way though, at least on my machine...)
+When the creator of a physics library says it isn't guaranteed to be deterministic, listen to them.

 ...